 All interviewers will be monitored for quality and quantity of their work.
-Project staff and Call Center Services (CCS) Quality Experts (QE's) will be conducting monitoring sessions throughout the data collection period.
+Project staff, Research Operations Center (ROC) Quality Experts (QE's), and OMAS Executive Committee members will be conducting monitoring sessions throughout the data collection period.
 Interviewers will be reviewed in terms of how consistently they read all survey questions verbatim, as well as to ensure that standardized interviewing techniques (probing, neutrality, etc.) are being followed at all times.
 You should expect to receive feedback after a monitoring session regarding your performance.